 The new standard IEC 62961 for the transformer oil quality testing has just been released.
-Although the old ASTM D971 standard still exists, it is likely that the new standard will eventually replace the old one.
-Some of the issue related to the old standard are better addressed in the new one.
-In this blog post, the main differences between the old and the new standard are discussed.
+Some of the issue related to the current ASTM D971 standard are better addressed in the new one.
+In this blog post, the main differences between the two are discussed.

 1. The time point of the measurement